asterisk/documentation/docs/Deployment/Basic-PBX-Functionality/Creating-Dialplan-Extensions.md

----

----
+!!! note

-**Note:**  Each channel driver can have its own way of dialling it.
+    Each channel driver can have its own way of dialling it.
 The above example is for use when dialing chan\_sip extensions.
 If you are using PJSIP then you would dial "PJSIP/demo-alice" and "PJSIP/demo-bob" respectively.

----
+[//]: # (end-note)